samartha2004/PictoraAI/README.md

   <img src="./apps/web/public/favicon.svg" alt="Pictora Logo" width="200"/>
 </p>

 Pictora AI is your gateway to breathtaking AI-generated visuals and custom-trained models—all in one seamless platform.
 Whether you’re an artist unleashing imagination or a dev crafting next-gen image apps, Pictora’s sleek interface and advanced engine make innovation effortless and stunningly beautiful.
-But Pictora AI doesn’t just stop at generation—it empowers you to build, fine-tune, and iterate with precision.
-With support for training on custom datasets, users can personalize models to reflect their unique vision or project needs, transforming raw ideas into expressive, one-of-a-kind results.
-Its streamlined workflow bridges the gap between creativity and technical depth, giving both seasoned developers and visual storytellers the tools they need to innovate faster and smarter.
-Whether you're exploring new artistic styles, prototyping AI-powered applications, or pushing the boundaries of what's possible with image generation, Pictora AI offers a future-ready canvas where your imagination is the only limit.